tos-kamiya/d2vg/README.md

 # d2vg

-d2vg, a Doc2Vec grep (but also uses sentence transformers, despite the name)
+d2vg, a Doc2Vec grep (but also uses sentence transformer models, despite the name)

-Use Doc2Vec models and sentence transformers model to search document files that contain similar parts to the phrase in the query.
+Use Doc2Vec models and sentence transformer models to search document files that contain similar parts to the phrase in the query.

 * Supports searching within text files (.txt), PDF files (.pdf), and MS Word files (.docx)
 * Search performance gain by index DB